nhh979/personal_website/_posts/Classnotes/2024-10-06-ConfidenceInterval2.md

 Since 0 is contained in the interval, we can conclude that there is no difference in mean grade across gender.

 ## Summary
 With small samples, we can construct confidence intervals for population mean and difference between means using t-distributions.
 Computing confidence intervals for difference between means is a little more challenging, depending on the assumption that the two population variances are equal or not.
-We also introduced a new term called *pooled estimator* of the standard deviation which combines standard deviations calculated from multiple samples into one overal standard deviation.
+We also introduced a new term called *pooled estimator* of the standard deviation which combines standard deviations calculated from multiple samples into one overall standard deviation.